bkleynhans/Landsat-Buoy-Calibration/UserManual.md

 2. Method 2
 > * Copy  : Select the text with mouse, text will be copied on mouse button release
 > * Paste : Ctrl + Shift + Insert

+# Graphical User Interface
+## GUI Overview
+The GUI was built using the native tkinter library included in the Python programming language.
+This allows the program to be launched remotely on a linux server and the GUI to be used on the local client machine.

 ## Launching the GUI
 Change into the Landsat-Buoy-Calibration directory